catsdata/Pewlett-Hackard-Analysis/README.md

 Data is currently pulled into csv files from seperate systems, but needs to be built into a database for future use and scalability.
 SQL is the preferred database structure.

-We have been provided six CSV files (listed below in resources) to convert into the SQL database for the retirement analysis:
+We have been provided six CSV files (listed below in resources) to convert into the SQL database for the retirement analysis.
-- departments.csv
-- dept_emp.csv
-- dept_manager.csv
-- employees.csv
-- salaries.csv
-- titles.csv

 Based on the csv files, we created an entity relationship diagram (ERD) to plan out our data relationships and start our SQL query.

 ![EmployeeDB.png](https://github.com/catsdata/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png)